 Finishing Redwoord Part I

 I have been finishing Redwood since I was about 10 years old.
-I have also finished other woods such as Manzanita Burl, Juniper, Maple, Madrone, Buck-Eye, Alder, and so on.
-The only real quality that Redwood has, outside of its amazing rot resistance, color, unique grain patterns, and awe inspiring growth size, is that it can work as both a hard wood, and soft wood.
+I have also finished other woods.
+This includes manzanita burl, juniper, maple, madrone, buck-eye, alder, and so on.
+Redwood has amazing rot resistance, color, unique grain patterns, and awe inspiring growth size.
+Redwood has one other unique quality.
+This is that it can work as both a hard wood, and soft wood.

 For this reason, one must always be on the look out for changes in finish sheen while applying your finish.
 This can be done with good lighting and simply looking across the surface of the wood.
 If your piece has hard and soft spots you will see brighter and more dull areas.
 The trick is to keep sanding and apply finish until the entire piece is of the same sheen.

-This is a 2 part blog entry, and I will post some photos and more information of types of finishes, their reaction to Redwood, and application in the next post.
+This is a 2 part blog entry.
+I will post some photos and more information of types of finishes, their reaction to redwood, and application in the next post.